Ruins of ancient Tarsus

 The Roman general Pompey subjected Tarsus to Rome, where it became the capital of the Roman province of Cilicia (where the governor resided) in Asia Minor.
 It was made a free city by Emperor Augustus Caesar as a reward for its exertions and sacrifices during Rome's civil wars.
 Free cities in the Roman empire were permitted to use their own laws, customs and magistrates.
 They were also free from being subject to Roman guards.
 Those born in a free city (like the Apostle Paul) were considered Roman citizens with all its rights and privileges.

-Paul also used his rights of citizenship, given to him in Tarsus, when he appealed to have a case against him (started by Jews) be heard in Rome by Caesar himself (Acts 25:10-12).
+Paul's reference to the place of his birth and the Roman citizenship it made possible helped him avoid being WHIPPED by the Romans (Acts 22:22 - 29).
+He also used his rights of citizenship, given to him in Tarsus, when he appealed to have a case against him (started by Jews) be heard in Rome by Caesar himself (Acts 25:10 - 12).